 When a highly valued plant has had severe leaf loss due to powdery mildew for several years, you may want to consider using a fungicide for control.
-Fungicides containing dinocap, dithiocarbamates, myclobutanil, triadimefon, triforine, sulfur or thiophanate methyl are registered for use against powdery mildew.
-A combination of baking soda (11∕2 tablespoons) and light weight horticultural (e.g., Sunspray®) oil (3 tablespoons) in water (1 gallon) has also been shown to be effective for powdery mildew control.
+Fungicides containing chlorothalonil, copper, mancozeb, myclobutanil, triadimefon, sulfur or thiophanate-methyl are registered for powdery mildew control.
+A combination of baking soda (1½ tablespoons) and a light weight (i.e., paraffin-based) horticultural oil (3 tablespoons) in water (1 gallon) has also been shown to be effective.
 Most products should be applied every seven to 14 days from bud break until humid weather subsides.
-Be sure to read and follow all label instructions of the fungicide that you select to ensure that you use the fungicide in the safest and most effective manner possible.
-Also consider pretesting any product you decide to use on a small number of leaves or plants before treating a larger area to make sure there are no toxic effects, particularly when treating during warmer weather.
+DO NOT use myclobutanil, triadimefon, or thiophanate-methyl as the sole active ingredient for all treatments.
+If you decide to use one of these active ingredients, alternate its use with at least one of the other listed active ingredients to help minimize problems with fungicide-resistant strains of powdery mildew fungi.
+DO NOT alternate myclobutanil and triadimefon as these active ingredients are chemically related.
+Be sure to read and follow all label instructions of the fungicide(s) that you select to ensure that you use the product(s) in the safest and most effective manner possible.
+Also consider pretesting any product that you decide to use on a small number of leaves or plants before treating a larger area to make sure there are no toxic effects, particularly when treating during warmer weather.

-© 2020 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.
+© 1999-2021 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

 An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).